mpags-python/mpags-python.github.io/index.md

 their ongoing development, and a short final report.
 Percentages below refer to mark weightings for students on MSc programmes.

-MPAGS credits are awarded for reasonable attendance and an acceptable final code submission; intermediate submissions for feedback are encouraged, but optional.
+MPAGS credits are awarded for reasonable engagement and an acceptable final code submission; intermediate submissions for feedback are encouraged, but optional.
 No report or presentation are required.